GabeScott/standard-works-vault/General Conference/2001 October - Duty Calls.md

 That night I cleared the kitchen table and placed my typewriter on the tabletop along with a ream of bond paper, with a trusty wastepaper basket by my side to hold all the false starts that accompany such an assignment of preparation.
 I began at about 7:00 p.m. and had not written a satisfactory line by 1:00 a.m.
 The wastebasket was filled, but my mind certainly was not.
 What was I to do?
 The clock was running—indeed, it was racing.
 I paused to pray.

 Soon thereafter there came to my mind the sadness of my neighbors Mark and Wilma Shumway in the recent loss of their youngest child.
-I thought to myself, Perhaps I could speak directly to them and peripherally to all others, for who hasn’t lost a dear one and had occasion to grieve?
+I thought to myself, “Perhaps I could speak directly to them and peripherally to all others, for who hasn’t lost a dear one and had occasion to grieve?”
 My fingers raced over the typewriter keyboard but could barely keep up with my thoughts.

 As the first dim light of morning peered through our kitchen window, I had finished the message.
 The task remained to learn it and then deliver it to the world.
 Rarely have I struggled so hard to fill a prophetic assignment.
 However, Heavenly Father had heard my prayer.
 I shall never forget the experience.

 Two landmark passages of scripture filled my soul as the conference session concluded.
 They are both familiar to you, brethren.
 They have no expiration date attached to them.
-First, from Nephi of old: “I will go and do the things which the Lord hath commanded, for I know that the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”2
+First, from Nephi of old: “I will go and do the things which the Lord hath commanded, for I know that the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”[^2]

 Second is the promise of the Lord Himself to you and to me from the Doctrine and Covenants: “I will go before your face.
-I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”3
+I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”[^3]

 Many of us assembled tonight hold the Melchizedek Priesthood, while others bear the Aaronic Priesthood.
 All of us have a solemn duty to honor the priesthood and labor to bring many precious souls unto the Lord.
-We remember His declaration: “The worth of souls is great in the sight of God.”4 Are we doing all we should?
-Do we remember the words of President John Taylor: “If you do not magnify your callings, God will hold you responsible for those whom you might have saved had you done your duty.”5
+We remember His declaration: “The worth of souls is great in the sight of God.”[^4] Are we doing all we should?
+Do we remember the words of President John Taylor: “If you do not magnify your callings, God will hold you responsible for those whom you might have saved had you done your duty.”[^5]

 The desire to help another, the quest for the lost sheep, may not always yield success at once.
 On occasion, progress is slow—even indiscernible.
-Such was the experience of my longtime friend, Gill Warner.
+Such was the experience of my longtime friend Gill Warner.
 He was a newly called bishop when Douglas, a member of his ward serving in the mission field, transgressed and was deprived of his Church membership.
 Father was saddened; Mother was totally devastated.
 Douglas soon thereafter moved from the state.
 The years hurried by, but Bishop Warner, now a member of a high council, never ceased to wonder what had become of Douglas.

 In 1975 I attended the stake conference of Brother Warner’s stake and held a priesthood leadership meeting early on Sunday morning.
 I spoke of the Church discipline system and the need to labor earnestly and lovingly to rescue any who had strayed.
 Gill Warner raised his hand and outlined the story of Douglas.
 He concluded by posing a question to me: “Do I have any responsibility to work with Douglas to help bring him back to Church membership?”